AmokSolderer/APC/README.md

 ### PinMame

 You can use [Lisy](https://lisy.dev/apc.html) to run PinMame on an APC board.
-This spares you the effort to do any game Software.
+This spares you the effort to do any game Software as you can run the old EPROM code.
 For System 3 - 7 machines the APC can be used with the old original soundboards.
 That means in this case it's a plug & play solution.
 If you want the APC to generate the audio, either because you don't have an audio board, you want to do your own sounds or you have a System 9/11 game then it's going to require some work to set up your game with PinMame.
 Take a look at the [PinMame Sound page](https://github.com/AmokSolderer/APC/blob/V00.31/DOC/PinMame.md) to see what I mean.